WordPress/Requests/docs/usage-advanced.md

 The actual behavior depends on the transport being used, but in general should be based on the [`openssl` PHP ini settings].

-If you're accessing sites with certificates from other certificate authorities (CAs), or self-signed certificates, you can point Requests to a custom CA list in PEM form - the same format is accepted by both cURL and OpenSSL.
+If you're accessing sites with certificates from other certificate authorities (CAs), or self-signed certificates, you can point Requests to a custom CA list in PEM form (the same format accepted by cURL and OpenSSL).
 You can do so by using the `'verify'` option with a filepath string:

 ```php